Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications

 \section{Conclusion}

 The Saint Louis lecture of September 1904 occupies a distinctive position in the early history of twentieth-century theoretical physics.
-Historians have long recognized the conceptual importance of this text as one of the first explicit formulations of the principle of relativity as a general methodological constraint on physical law.
-What has received much less attention, however, is the material context through which this formulation entered the international circulation of scientific ideas.
+Historians have long recognized its conceptual importance as one of Poincaré's clearest formulations of the principle of relativity as a general methodological constraint on physical law.
+What has received less attention is the material history through which this formulation entered the international circulation of scientific ideas.